albertkjoller/knowledgeVQA/README.md

     pip install omegaconf==2.1.*

+### MMEXP - Multi-Modal Explainability

+So now you've got the basics for training and testing multi-modal models through MMF, however, for usingthe explainability- and analysis-tools created in this project, run the following commands:

+    cd mmexp

+    pip install -r requirements.txt

 And that's it!
 Now, you should be able to reproduce the findings of this project!

 ## Pre-trained models